 CAPTCHA is an acronym for Completely Automated Public Turing Test to Tell Computers and Humans Apart.
 Sometimes it is also called Human Interaction Proof (HIP).
-CAPTCHA is meant to differentiate humans from bots.
-A traditional CAPTCHA stretches and distorts letters and/or numbers and asks users to identify the text – something that may seem rather easy for a human, but is challenging for a robot.
+The CAPTCHA test is meant to differentiate humans from bots.
+A traditional CAPTCHA stretches and distorts letters and/or numbers and asks users to identify the text – something that may seem rather easy for a human but is challenging for a robot.

 While CAPTCHAs are created to be solved only by humans, it does not mean that everyone can solve a CAPTCHA on the first try.
 Researchers say that humans should be able to solve around 80% of CAPTCHAs, and the success rate for machines should be 0.01%.

-Most traditional CAPTCHAs rely on vision as computers are not as sophisticated as humans when it comes to processing visual information.
-Most people can pick out patterns quite quickly, or make connections between different subjects.
+Most traditional CAPTCHA tests rely on vision, as computers are not as sophisticated as humans when it comes to processing visual information.
+Most people can pick out patterns quite quickly or make connections between different subjects.
 An ability to see previously known patterns where they do not appear is called pareidolia.
-For example, we can see familiar shapes in the clouds as our brains try to associate information into patterns.
+For example, we can see familiar shapes in the clouds as our brains try to associate information with patterns.

 For people with impaired vision, CAPTCHAs are presented in audio format.
-The audio normally has some background noise in order to stop bots from solving these tests.
+The audio normally has some background noise in order to prevent bots from solving these tests.

-CAPTCHAs are primarily used to protect websites from malicious acts.
+CAPTCHAs are primarily used to protect web pages from malicious acts.
 Many websites do not want to be abused by bots and therefore ask users for CAPTCHA validation.
-However, sometimes CAPTCHAs stand in a way when people want to collect public data for research or business purposes.
+However, sometimes CAPTCHAs stand in the way when people want to collect public data for research or business purposes.

 Here are some examples of how CAPTCHAs are used:

-- If a free email platform did not use CAPTCHAs, someone may use them to send spam advertisements from many different email addresses.
+If a free email platform does not use CAPTCHAs, someone may use them to send spam advertisements from many different email addresses.
 CAPTCHA helps to identify bots and stops them before they do any harm.

-- On the other hand, CAPTCHAs may slow down work.
-For example, researches have to go through vast amounts of public information, download documents, and collect data.
-CAPTCHAs intervene with their tasks and become a burden.
+On the other hand, CAPTCHAs may slow down work.
+For example, researchers have to go through vast amounts of public information, download documents, and collect data.
+CAPTCHAs interfere with their tasks and become a burden.

 ReCAPTCHA is a service from Google that performs the same function as a regular CAPTCHA.
 Many websites use this as a free web protection solution.
 You may have noticed reCAPTCHAs that only ask users to tick a box rather than solve a puzzle.
 These are called “noCAPTCHA reCAPTCHA”.
 After ticking the box, if the system is still not convinced, the user will be asked to prove they are a human.

-First reCAPTCHAs were created by digitalyzing books, using images of street names, taking text pieces from newspapers and asking users to decrypt words or their combinations.
+First reCAPTCHAs were created by digitalizing books, using images of street names, taking text pieces from newspapers, and asking users to decrypt words or their combinations.
 While reading text on an image is not a difficult task for a human, it is challenging for a bot.